ranieremenezes/easyspec/docs/source/index.rst

 * `asymmetrical\_lines\_easyspec <https://github.com/ranieremenezes/easyspec/blob/main/tutorial/asymmetrical_lines_easyspec.ipynb>`_: here, we fit a skewed Lorentzian model to a C IV emission line, demonstrate how to construct a synthetic spectrum, and show how to manually define MCMC priors.

+* `Stacking\_reduced\_spectra <https://github.com/ranieremenezes/easyspec/blob/main/tutorial/Stacking_reduced_spectra.ipynb>`_: in this tutorial, we show you how to stack several spectra of the same target collected with different instruments.

 Contents
 --------